mickiedd/carnd_t1p3/writeup_template.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to steer back to the center.
+These images show the image captured by the center and the side camera:

 ![alt text][image3]
 ![alt text][image4]